Skip to content

 Container Depth by Vegetable Root Type

-Kristian Angelov2 weeks ago7 hours ago28 mins
+Kristian Angelov3 weeks ago1 week ago28 mins

 Container depth changes how a vegetable behaves long before the plant looks crowded above the rim.
 A lettuce box can keep producing with shallow roots and regular cutting, while a carrot in the same depth may hit the base, fork sideways, and finish short.
 A pepper may still stand upright in a shallow pot, then…